gnnandan/Java_Notes_With_Important_Examples/_1_Java Programs From Basics/Notes/_1_Introduction to java notes/Introduction To Java.md

     39. super – Refers to a class’s base class (used in a method or class constructor)

-    40. switch - A statement that executes code based on a test value
+    40. switch - A statement that executes code based on a _Assignment_Series.Live_Test.findingMinimalElement value

     41. synchronized -Specifies critical sections or methods in multithreaded code